FZJ-JSC/speadi/README.md

 # RDFs

-Normally, Radial Distribution Functions used in atomistic simulations are averaged over entire trajectories. `speadi` averages over user-defined windows of time.
+Normally, Radial Distribution Functions used in atomistic simulations are averaged over entire trajectories. `SPEADI` averages over user-defined windows of time.
 This gives a separate RDF between group *a* and *b* for each window in the trajectory.

 # Time-resolved RDFs